The Woodrow Wilson Center Press

 The work surveys a range of issues in decentralization: which actors in each country have been most responsible for initiating and sustaining decentralization; how much decentralization to regional and local authorities has transformed the state; and whether stronger local governments produce greater accountability to citizens

+As we move further into a new century, the two most populous nations on earth, China and India, continue a long and tangled relationship.
 This volume brings together scholars from political science, history, economics, international relations, and security studies to add depth to our understanding of India-China relations.

 In the turbulent decade since the collapse of the Soviet Union, conditions have worsened considerably for many Russians, and a wide-ranging debate has raged over the nature and destiny of their country.
 In Russia in Search of Itself, James H. Billington, the Librarian of Congress and a noted expert on Russia, examines the efforts of a proud but troubled nation to find a post-Soviet identity.